vshaxe/flash-debugger/README.md

 ## Usage

-Swf files need to be compiles using the `-D fdb` define.
+Swf files need to be compiled using the `-D fdb` define.
 The `launch.json` should look something like this:

 ```json
 {